teunrensing/iot-RN2483/README.md

 3. Initialize the RN2483 module with the desired configuration parameters described at the top of the example sketches.
 4. Now compile and upload the code to the RN2483 to interact with the module and send/receive LoRa messages.

+Below, one of the examples is shown for reference.

 ```arduino
 #include <TheThingsNetwork_IOT.h>